schou008/05_thirsty_33798394/README.md

 1.8 Added Code to main.js and about.ejs to show managers and shop locations on the about page

 1.9 Added survey.ejs and surveyResult.ejs file to views folder

+2.0 Added comments to main.js file, about.ejs file, index.ejs file, register.ejs file, search.ejs file, survey.ejs file, surveyResult.ejs file and the index.ejs file so it is more clear and understandable